Urdu literature: Independent writers

 By the end of the 1980s the atmosphere in Urdu literature became very depressing.
 The progressive movement was almost dead and the modernist movement had started running out of ideas.
 But this was also the time for an upsurge of new creative forces rooted in the new life that was metamorphosing the socio-economic and political climate in the sub-continent.
 It was under this climate that a new era of fiction started with the publication of Paigham Afaqui's novel Makaan.
 Afaqui and other writers refused to be identified by any movement and displayed complete independence in using personally developed styles and techniques for writing novels and explored their own philosophy and vision of life.
 It was a serious departure from the theme of partition which dominated writers like Qurtul Ain haider and Abdullah Hussain and the theme of existentialism which was the benchmark of modernism.
 Writers like Ghazanfer and Musharraf Alam Zauqi have further widened the horizons of new themes and concerns.

 Theatre of the Absurd

 Theatre of the Absurd is a new and somewhat rare genre in the history of Urdu literature.
 The first play of the genre was written and published by the Pakistan research-writer, poet, lawyer and columnist Mujtaba Haider Zaidi in December 2008 under the title Mazaron Ke Phool (i.e. Graveyard Flowers).

 Classical literature vs. popular literature

 There is an old distinction of classical literature (ادبِ عالیہ) and popular literature (مقبولِ عام ادب) in Urdu language, where the popular writers of digests/magazines are discriminated somewhat as a "lower caste".
-But with the introduction of modern statistical methodologies, the literature published in millions cannot be ignored just because the literary elite doesn't approve it.
-While the literary critics are still reluctant to acknowledge the popular writers, nevertheless, the contributions of Ibn-e-Safi and other writers like Humayun Iqbal, Mohiuddin Nawab, Ilyas Sitapuri, MA Rahat, Ishtiaq Ahmed, and many others, to Urdu literature cannot be ignored.
+While the literary critics are still reluctant to acknowledge the popular writers, nevertheless, the contributions of Ibn-e-Safi and other writers like Mohiuddin Nawab, Ilyas Sitapuri, MA Rahat, Ishtiaq Ahmed, and many others, to Urdu literature cannot be ignored.